ronand97/hypothesis-examples/README.md

 # hypothesis-examples

 Trying to use hypothesis to generate custom complex dataframes can be frustrating as the documentation is poor and is lacking examples.
-Many things I've done has been trial and error and figuring things out manually.
+Many things I've done has been through trial and error and figuring things out manually.

 Here, I will try to maintain some examples of simple and complex dataframe generation which can be used as a reference in the future.